 Additional Tips for Your Tasmania Road Trip

 Getting There – Qantas, Virgin Australia, Jetstar and Tigerair all offer daily flights to Hobart and Launceston from most major Australian cities.
 I recommend using Skyscanner to compare airfares and departure times for all airlines and book the best option.

 Getting Around – Tasmania was made to be explored by car!
 Having a car gives you the freedom to set your Tasmania road trip itinerary (or follow ours) and stop wherever you want.
 All the roads we took during our road trip were sealed and driving in Tasmania is very easy.
 Click here to get 15% off any booking of 5+ days with Europcar.

 Best Time to Visit – Any time of year.
 There are many things to do in Tasmania during summer, winter, spring and autumn.
-Be aware that summertime is peak tourist season.
+Be aware that summertime is the peak tourist season.
 Expect the major tourist sites to be a lot more crowded than other seasons.
-We felt that visiting during winter was perfect as there were fewer crowds and we got to experience Dark Mofo Festival.
+We felt that visiting during winter was perfect as there were fewer crowds and we got to experience the Dark Mofo Festival.